mailliwJ/spaceTitanic/README.md

 ## Data Preprocessing and Feature Engineering

-use of custom classes to carry out imputation porportional imputer funciton
+After a brief exploration of the training dataset I devised a strategy for imputing missing values.
+I decided to use a combination of methods use of custom classes to carry out imputation porportional imputer funciton
 KNN Imputer

 Pipeline set-up
-why its important
+the development of a working pipeline structure took several iterations to overcome various errors.
+My final pipeline solution includes a why its important

 use of cutom classes and column transformers